infinum/eightshift-docs/website/forms/php/global-variables/google-recaptcha.md

 ### ES_GOOGLE_RECAPTCHA_SITE_KEY

-This variable will set Google ReCaptcha site key.
-Used with free and enterprise version of Google ReCaptcha.
+Google ReCaptcha site key.
+Can be used with both free and enterprise versions of ReCaptcha.

 ```php
 define('ES_GOOGLE_RECAPTCHA_SITE_KEY', '<site-key>');